SaramshGautam/astar-vacuum-cleaner/README.md

 Two heuristic functions are used to estimate the cost of cleaning the grid:

 - **h1 (Admissible Heuristic)**: It estimates the remaining cost based on the distance to the nearest dirty square and the number of dirty squares left.
 It never overestimates the cost, making it admissible.
+This heuristic is implemented in h1.py.
 - **h2 (Dominating Heuristic)**: This heuristic extends `h1` by adding a penalty for leaving squares dirty, making it more informed and dominating over `h1`.
+This heuristic is implemented in h2.py.

 ### **6. A\* Algorithm**